-Seminar/lecture/tutorial Format: Former CTMP 4310.06 Exclusion: and former CTMP 2310.06
+Seminar/lecture/tutorial Former CTMP 4310.06 and former CTMP 2310.06

-CTMP 2316.03 The "Pictorial Turn in Late Twenthieth Century Thought: Vision and visuality are major preoccupations of modernity, and are also central to our understanding of postmodernist thought.
-In the last few years, the socalled "pictorial turn" (Mitchell) has precipitated a number of debates on the relationship between visual paradigms and theoretical discourse, including vision and power, voyeurism, spectatorship and pleasure.
+CTMP 2317.03 The "Pictorial Turn in Late Twenthieth Century Thought: Vision and visuality are major preoccupations of modernity, and are also central to our understanding of postmodernist thought.
+In the last few years, the so-called "pictorial turn" (Mitchell) has precipitated a number of debates on the relationship between visual paradigms and theoretical discourse, including vision and power, voyeurism, spectatorship and pleasure.
 This class will introduce students to the writing of several key visual culture theorists and to a range of intellectual debates within the developing field of visual culture studies.

-B. Barber Seminar

-CTMP 2321.03 The Question of the Other I: The dominant Western politics of representing otherness have been recently re-evaluated by philosophers, cultural critics, and writers of fiction.
-This class traces the development of that re-evaluation, beginning with Hegel's famous "Master and Slave" dialectic, through existentialist and psychoanalytic theorists (Freud, Sartre, Beauvoir, Lacan, Irigaray).
-Particular attention will be paid to articulations of alterity by women and black writers
+Instructor: Format: Exclusion: B. Barber Seminar CTMP 2316/03 ness have been recently re-evaluated by philosophers, cultural critics, and writers of fiction.
+This class traces the development of that re-evaluation, beginning with Hegel's famous "Master and Slave" dialectic, through existentialist and psychoanalytic theorists (Freud, Sartre, de Beauvoir, Lacan, Irigaray).
+Particular attention will be paid to articulations of alterity by women and black writers (W.E.B.

-(W.E.B.
 Du Bois, Charlotte Perkins Gilman, Toni Morrison, and others).